Clinton, Davenport and Muscatine Railway

 The Clinton, Davenport, and Muscatine Railway, known as the CD&M, was an interurban passenger and freight railroad that connected its namesake cities of Clinton, Davenport and Muscatine, Iowa.

 History

 The railway began in 1904 as the Iowa and Illinois Railway - spanning the 33 miles between Clinton and Davenport.
 It began operation in 1904.
 The second portion, initially the Davenport and Muscatine Railway, was 25 miles long and began operation in 1912.
 The two lines were acquired by United Light and Railways in 1912.
 In 1926 the two were merged to become the Clinton, Davenport and Muscatine.

-The Clinton-Davenport line was operated at 600V, and the Davenport-Muscatine line line was 1200V.
+The Clinton-Davenport line was operated at 600V, and the Davenport-Muscatine line was 1200V.
 So different cars were used on the two segments.
 The interurban depot in Davenport was located at 217 Brady St.

 Stops along the lines as of May 1934 included: